-This primacy of the Ascendant persisted in the Persian period.
-In fact, the entire Book III (Distributions) of Abu Ma’shar’s On the Revolutions of the Years of Nativities is devoted to primary directions involving the Ascendant, from the jarbakhtar technique, to looking at planets (and Lots and even Twelfth Parts) conjoining or aspecting the Ascendant by primary motion as partners with the jarbakhtar, and then even an exposition of how to direct the Ascendant through the Indian Ninth Parts and their subdivision into thirds (Abu Ma’shar claimed that this was how the Indians directed the Ascendant, and so he recommended it as an alternative).
+This primacy of the Ascendant was still evident in the Persian period.
+In fact, the entire Book III (Distributions) of Abu Ma’shar’s On the Revolutions of the Years of Nativities is devoted to primary directions involving the Ascendant.
+From his jarbakhtar technique and his look at planets (and Lots and even Twelfth Parts) conjoining or aspecting the Ascendant by primary motion as partners with the jarbakhtar direct everything relative to the Ascendant.
+There is also an exposition of how to direct the Ascendant through the Indian Ninth Parts and their subdivision into thirds (Abu Ma’shar claimed that this was how the Indians directed the Ascendant, and so he recommended it as an alternative).

-Basic settings for looking at aspectual directions will be very much the same as those discussed in the last post.
+Basic settings for looking at aspectual directions will be very much the same as those discussed in the last article.
 We’ll just add in the traditional aspects, the points we want to see directed and directed to, and consider a few settings.
 Below is how I would look at directions to the Ascendant.

-It doesn’t appear that secondary motion was accounted for in the traditional technique, especially when ascensional times were used, but an argument can easily be made for accounting for the secondary motion of the Moon so that directions more accurately reflect the reality in the relevant times after birth.
-If you do use this option, then you’ll have to figure out what the three different iterations mean, because I’m not sure (could pertain to accounting for some combinations of secondary motion, parallax, and refraction that affect lunar positioning).
+It doesn’t appear that secondary motion was accounted for in the traditional technique, especially when ascensional times were used.
+However, an argument can easily be made for accounting for the secondary motion of the Moon so that directions more accurately reflect the reality in the relevant time after birth.
+If you do use this option, then you’ll have to figure out what the three different iterations mean, because I’m not sure.
+They could pertain to accounting for some combinations of secondary motion, parallax, and refraction that affect lunar positioning.
 There is more on this topic of secondary motion in Chapter 7 of Martin Gansten’s aforementioned work, Primary Directions: Astrology’s Old Master Technique.

 From here, if you want to look at directions to additional signficators, just check their boxes.
 As mentioned in the last post, in order to pull up the table of directions just click Tables->Primary Directions, choose only Direct, select the age span, and hit OK.